CFC-Servers/GLuaTest/README.md

 <summary><strong>Run your tests in a Pull Request</strong></summary>
 <br>

-To set up automated test runs, we'll use Github Workflows.
+To set up automated test runs, we'll use GitHub Workflows.

 It's actually really simple to set up the workflow.
 Add the following file to your project:
 ```yml